-As shown in Table 3.9-1, there are four species of birds listed as Endangered or Threatened under the ESA in the Study Area (U.S. Fish and Wildlife Service, 2015a).
+There are four species of birds and two species of bats listed as endangered or threatened under the ESA that occur in the Study Area (U.S. Fish and Wildlife Service, 2015a).
 One ESA-listed species, the piping plover (Charadrius melodus), has critical habitat that is described in greater detail in Section 3.9.2.2.2.1 (Status and Management).
-The status and presence (including nesting) of ESA-listed birds in the Study Area are listed in Section 3.9.2.2 (Endangered Species Act-Listed Species).
-These species are discussed further in Section 3.9.2.2 (Endangered Species Act-Listed Species).
+The status, presence, and occurrence of ESA-listed bird and bat species in the Study Area are discussed further below.